DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

 ## Teaching qualifications you need

-If you want to be a primary school teacher or secondary school teacher in a state school in England, you will need to get ‘qualified teacher status’ (QTS).
+If you want to be a primary school teacher or secondary school teacher in a state school in England, you will need to get qualified teacher status (QTS).
 You don’t need a PGCE or PGDE to become a teacher, but many courses offer it alongside QTS.

 <a href="/what-is-qts" class="button">Find out more about qualified teacher status (QTS)</a>